ronnakamoto/bunsan/README.md

 - `nodes`: List all connected nodes and their status
 - `benchmark`: Run performance benchmarks
 - `tx`: Retrieve transaction details
+- `install-extension`: Install a new extension
+- `list-extensions`: List all installed extensions
+- `uninstall-extension`: Remove an installed extension
+- `run-extension`: Execute a command from an installed extension

 For more information on each command, use the `--help` option: